Does Testosterone Improve Older Men's Health? It Depends

 Indeed, another trial published Tuesday, which was not part of the TTrials, showed a lower risk of cardiovascular events, including heart attack or stroke, in men who'd received testosterone, on average, for 3.4 years.

 Somewhat more positive results were seen in the TTrials' Bone Trial.
-Among men using the gel, there were statistically significant improvements in lumbar spine and hip bone density and bone strength.
+Among men using the testosterone gel, there were statistically significant improvements in lumbar spine and hip bone density and bone strength.
 There was a small and equivalent number of bone fractures in each group.
 The Bone Trial included 189 of the 790 men in the overall study.

 But another TTrial, the Cognitive Function Trial, failed to find improvements in memory and cognitive skills associated with testosterone treatment.
 This trial studied 493 men who had age-associated memory impairment at the start of the study, as measured by subjective memory complaints and objective memory performance.